Memorable Match – Eng v WI Fourth Test at Leeds in 2000

 In an unbelievable match when England beat West Indies by an innings and 39 runs on the second day of the fourth Test match at Headingley to take a 2 -1 lead in the five-Test series.
 Welcome to the memorable match between Eng v WI Fourth Test at Leeds in 2000.
 Andrew Caddick took 5 wickets, for 14 runs including four in six legitimate deliveries as West Indies already in big trouble at 49 for 5 slumped to a meager 61 runs all out.
-It was only the second time since World War II that a Test match had been won inside the 2 days.
+It was only the second time since World War II that a Test match had been won within 2 days.

 The last time a test match was completed within two days was when Australia beat New Zealand by an innings and 103 runs at Wellington in 1945-46.
 Therefore, it was the first time a Test match in England had been won inside two days since Australia beat a powerful England side by 10 wickets at Trent Bridge in 1921.
 England must now be confident of recording their first series over the West Indies since they beat them 2-1 in England in 1969.
 The final test started at The Oval on August 31, 2000.